- The statistical forecasting is typically combined with judgment methods produced by sales and marketing to arrive at a consensus forecast.

 Important Rules Around Consensus Forecasting – CBF

 And what applies to consensus forecasting is true of the second two methods that I have listed.

 Not all manual forecast adjustments are created equal.
 Some groups of individuals, as well as some specific people, tend to have better forecast accuracy than others.
 Secondly, the most efficient manual forecast adjustments are when the forecast is brought down by a significant amount.
-A research study on this topic is explained by Michael Gilliland:
+Michael Gilliland explains a research study on this topic:

 “Robert Fildes and Paul Goodwin from the UK reported on a study of 60,000 forecasts at four supply chain companies and published the results in the Fall 2007 issue of Foresight: The International Journal of Applied Forecasting.
 They found that about 75 percent of the time, the statistical forecasts were manually adjusted – meaning that 45,000 forecasts were changed by hand!
 Perhaps the most interesting finding was that small adjustments had essentially no impact on forecast accuracy.
 The small adjustments were simply a waste of time.
 However, big adjustments, particularly downward adjustments, tended to be beneficial.”

 Collaborative forecasting success tends to be strongly related to the percentage of business that the collaborating company represents to its partner.
 Partners that have less at stake tend not to put effort into providing timely and beneficial forecasts.

 Dealing with Reality